rjohn92/Learning-C/README.md

 ---

-## Module 1: Getting Started With C
+## Module 0: Getting Started With C
 - What is C?
 History and context
 - Installing a compiler (`gcc`/`clang`) and setting up your environment
 - Writing, compiling, and running your first C program
 - Understanding errors, warnings, and compiler flags
 - Using the command line
+- Write simple hello_world.c

 ---

-## Module 2: Basic Data Types and Variables
+## Module 1: Basic Data Types and Variables
 - Data types: `int`, `float`, `double`, `char`, `size_t`, etc.
 - Declaration, initialization, assignment
 - Scope and lifetime of variables